Healthdirect Free Australian health advice you can count on.

 Pancreas

-The pancreas is a vital organ that helps the body to digest food and control blood sugar levels.
+The pancreas is a vital organ that helps the body digest food and control blood sugar levels.
 Read about its role and how to keep it healthy.

 Parathyroid glands